 - Click Proceed to Step 3 for adding the App Connectors.

-If verification is successful, the DNS Addition form dialog is enabled.
+Once the verification is successful, the DNS Addition form dialog is enabled.

 Note: The DNS addition is required only in case of custom certificate and not in case of the auto-generated certificate.